wrye-bash/wizparse/Breaking Changes.md

   - `SelectPlugin`

   The old versions, with `Espm` instead of `Plugin` and `Espms` instead of `Plugins`, are deprecated but retained for backwards compatibility.
-  However, wizards that used one of the names listed above for a variable name will break.
 - New operator: modulo (`a % b`) - calculates the remainder.
-  Shouldn't cause any breakage, but listed here just in case.